Top 10 Reason We love to ski at Okemo Mountain Resort in Vermont!

 Early Openings – Weekends and holidays at Okemo you can board lifts at 8am.
 This is a very special time of day, early to the slopes.
 As the orange sun sparkles on the corduroy groomed trails, its you, the liftees, patrol, and a few hearty souls.
 You ride the mountain in orange bubble-covered leather heated-seat comfort back up to ski another lap.
 Let the rest hit the snooze while you cruise.
 At Okemo – the early bird gets the turns.

 The Food – Most ski areas have an F&B dept, for basic food and bev at not so basic prices.
 The Culinary team at Okemos serves some of the best ski area dining anywhere, with themed restaurants all around the mountain, delicious local-sourced creative cuisine.
-Epic’s Salade Nicoise with Rare Tuna is extraordinaire.
-Coleman Brook Tavern has rich leather furnishing and an equally lavish menu – and delicious chili.
-Fresh made Zen Den Sushi and rustic Siena Italian in the Vermont barn style Roundhouse Café round out their offerings.
+Epic’s Pho steamy noodle bowl with Ahi Tuna is extraordinaire.
+Coleman Brook Tavern has rich leather furnishing and an equally lavish menu, plus a cork snob’s wine list.
+The Vermont barn style Roundhouse Café round out their offerings with cafe styel food and an Okemo Tap House.

 The Parks – Okemo pushes the park envelope – one of few ski resorts still laying out the Benjamin’s for a superpipe, plus several dedicated terrain park trails.
 Snow Park technologies designs Okemo’s trend setting parks and they are progressive, well-groomed and maintained, with good vibe among the parksters.

-The People – They call it the “Okemo Difference” and it shows in the smiles and can-do attitude of ever team player, not to be confused with mere staffers, at Okemo.
-Perhaps it’s theorientation and personal training that comes directly from the husband wife team Tim and Diane Mueller that makes “employees” feel vested, important and appreciated.
-I challenge you to find a friendlier mountain from top to bottom.
+The People – They call it the “Okemo Difference” and it shows in the smiles and can-do attitude of every team player, not to be confused with mere staffers, at Okemo.
+“Employees” feel vested, important and appreciated, even through the transition from family owned by the Muellers to Vail Resorts.
+I challenge you to find a friendlier mountain – top to bottom.

 The Kids – Okemo has long been among the best in New England for learn to ski and ride kids programs.
 From Penguin Playcare to Mini Stars, Snow Stars, then Mountain Explorers and Amplitude Plus for 7-14 year olds wanting to go bigger and better, Okemo has well-oiled instruction programs guised as “fun” for your kids.
 As a mom, I trusted these ski instruction programs for my two lil’ skiers, and I especially loved Kids’ Night Out…for the obvious parents’ night perks.